-In his keynote Cloud Summit Presentation, Digital Business, Rethinking Fundamentals, Bill McNee stated that by 2018, more than 60% of enterprises will have at least half of their infrastructure on cloud-based platforms.
 The advantages of going to the cloud are many, but you must be able to always and immediately access those cloud resources for your business to operate.
 Your internet link has to be foolproof.

 But as we all know, all internet services suffer intermittent problems and sometimes fail completely.
 The pain that an internet slow-down—or worse, an outage—can cause for an organization relying on the cloud can be very costly.

-The move to multi-gigabit services makes it possible to keep up with the constantly growing demand from cloud applications, mobile, BYOD, video, e-Learning—the list goes on.
+The move to multi-gigabit services makes it possible to keep up with the constantly growing demand from cloud applications, mobile, BYOD, video, UCaaS, e-Learning—the list goes on.
 Demand for bandwidth resources is intense.
 WAN budgets, however, are flattening and in some cases declining, with no corresponding tolerance for outages.
 Like everything else in life, there’s a need for connectivity to be bigger, better, faster and stronger, all while costing less.

-Until now, the cost to lease gigabits of bandwidth had been out of reach of all but the largest organizations.
+Until recently, the cost to lease gigabits of bandwidth had been out of reach of all but the largest organizations.
 Advancements in technology are bringing affordable access to more businesses at the same time that applications are moving to the cloud, thus making the decision to migrate to higher speeds practical for a range of organizations.

-Quality of Service
+Quality of Service and Outage Avoidance

 A consideration regardless of the speed of service deployed is quality of service and redundancy.
 Organizations can best utilize high-speed, affordable bandwidth and improve its quality by leveraging more than one provider link.
 Preferably those links come into a building from different directions and don’t run on the same backbone fiber.
 This way, if one link degrades or fails, the other link bears the additional load so business operations continue unimpeded.
 This is especially critical in the case of extended outages from a fiber optic cable being cut, as happens across the country for a variety of reasons.
-The vulnerability of fiber optic cables is well documented, and it is currently up to network administrators to prepare their networks against inevitable outages.
+The vulnerability of fiber optic cables is well documented, and it is up to network administrators to prepare their networks against inevitable outages.